John Daly (golfer): Alcohol

 Daly has struggled with alcoholism throughout his life and golf career.
-He claimed that he was around 8–10 years old when he started drinking.
-Daly also claimed he quit drinking whiskey in 1990; he opted for other alcoholic drinks, as whiskey was interfering too much with his golf game.
-However, from 1989 to 1993, he was hospitalized four times for alcohol poisoning.
-After a stint in alcohol rehab in late 1993, he reportedly went on candy and burger eating binges to reduce the need to drink alcohol; this was in full force when Daly won the 1994 BellSouth Classic and the 1995 Open Championship.
+He said that he was around 8–10 years old when he started drinking.
+Daly also said that he stopped drinking whiskey in 1990, instead consuming other alcoholic drinks.
+From 1989 to 1993, he was hospitalized four times for alcohol poisoning.
+After undergoing alcohol rehabilitation in late 1993, he reportedly went on candy and burger eating binges to reduce the need to drink alcohol; this reportedly continued through Daly's victories at the 1994 BellSouth Classic and the 1995 Open Championship.

 In 1996, Daly reportedly started drinking alcohol again, claiming he only drank a few beers.
 He then fell back into his excessive drinking habits in 1997 and proceeded to check himself into an alcohol rehabilitation center for the second time.
 During this time, he also lost his sponsorships with Wilson and Reebok.
 During the 1998 season, as Daly was recovering from his alcoholism, he suffered alcoholic shakes during the first round of the Greater Vancouver Open.
 During the 1999 season, Daly relapsed and started drinking again after missing the cut at the FedEx St. Jude Classic.
 He then lost his sponsorship with Callaway due to his relapse.

 Starting in 2000, Daly was reportedly drinking on and off throughout the decade.
 However, it seemed he had a lot more control over his drinking habits and rowdy behavior during the 2000s.

 In March 2008, Daly's swing coach Butch Harmon quit, saying that "the most important thing in (Daly's) life is getting drunk."
 Daly responded by saying, "I think his lies kind of destroyed my life for a little bit."

 On October 26, 2008, Daly was taken into protective custody by Winston-Salem police after being found drunk outside a Hooters restaurant.
 He was not arrested or charged with a violation.
 However, the police released his mug shot to the media which resulted in negative publicity.
 Shortly after this incident, Daly committed to stop drinking alcohol, which resulted in a progressive resurgence of his game and a positive change in his personal life; this was confirmed by Daly himself at The Open Championship on July 15, 2010.

 In an interview on The Dan Patrick Show on August 6, 2014, Daly said that much of his past struggle with alcohol was due to growing up with an alcoholic and abusive father.